tombh/streaming/JOURNAL.md

     * Best solution: look into OBS overlay

 # Journal
+📆 **November 1st**
+Updated the Pygls team with my October news, lots to share!

+Just lots of little things to do today I think.

+* [x] Make an issue on Pygls exploring whether Pygls itself should have support for debounce and cache
+* [x] I don't think formatters need debounce?
+* [x] Check diagnostic lines off by 1?
+* [x] Async debounce

 📆 **October 31st**
 First things is that I want to prototype the pygls-org organisation in Github.
 I'll make it private for now, but just want to show the other Pygls folks my ideas ✅